NightRang3r/tldend/README.md

 # tldend
-Pipe subdomain and check if match to a specified tld domain
+Pipe subdomains via stdin,  check and print to stdout only subdomains that are  matching to a specified tld domain

 ## Install